hlotvonen/glyph-drawing-club-blog/src/posts/2015-05-01-amiga-ascii-art.md

     This definition is not satisfactory.
   </p>
   <p>
-    First of all, there are forms of text art where characters can have be both: semantic (where the character is a part of a word) and non-semantic (where the same character is part of an typographical picture) meanings.
+    First of all, there are forms of text art where characters can be both: semantic (where the character is a part of a word) and non-semantic (where the same character is part of an typographical picture) meanings.
 This is quite common in shaped or visual poetry.
   </p>
   <p>
     Secondly — where the attempt at a universal definition of text art gets really complicated — it's possible that the whole picture consists of no letters at all.
 An example is of course ANSI art, where the pictures usually consist of only block elements █, ▓, ▒, and ░.